avaneev/prvhash/README.md

 understanding with "random permutations", it may give a false understanding that "uniform randomness" may generate any combination within the limits of "combinatorial capacity", with some probability.
-In fact, "uniform randomness" auto-limits the "sparseness" of random bit sequences it generates since "too sparse" bit sequence cannot be statistically called as uniformly-random.
+In fact, "uniform randomness" auto-limits the "sparseness" of random bit-sequences it generates since "too sparse" bit-sequence cannot be statistically called as uniformly-random.
 Thus, "combinatorial capacity" of a system, when applied to random number generation, transforms into a notion of ability of a system to generate independent uniformly-random number sequences.
 Which means that two different